 A. No, not necessarily.
 Anyone can take advantage of the benefits that a GRAT offers.
 However, a GRAT makes more sense for high net worth clients who need an estate planning tool that will help to reduce their ultimate estate tax liability.
 With the current federal estate tax exemption being so high ($11.7 million per individual in 2021), there has been less need to use GRATs in estate plans for individuals whose net worth is well below the federal estate tax exemption amount.
 This may change if a Biden administration passes legislation lowering the exemption amount.
 In addition, even if no changes are made, the current federal estate tax exemption is set to sunset in 2025, returning to $5 million per individual, adjusted for inflation.

 Q. Why are GRATs frequently a topic of discussion in Congress?

 A. GRATs give wealthy individuals the opportunity to reduce their estate tax liability, particularly when interest rates are low because the appreciated assets transferred to GRATs have a better chance of outgrowing the section 7520 interest rate.
 Generally speaking, Democrats believe wealthy individuals should be required to pay gift and estate tax on the transfer of wealth to their loved ones and are likely to minimize the effectiveness of GRATs by shortening the GRAT term or raising the section 7520 interest rate.
 Republicans favor the transfer of wealth with little or no gift or estate tax liability and are likely to continue to enact laws that enable the use of GRATs.

-Learn why now is the perfect time to utilize GRATs by joining us for our next Thought Leader Series.
-On November 17, Steven J. Oshins, JD, AEP (Distinguished), will explain how GRATs work, when to use them, and why they have nearly zero gift tax risk.
-Register for the virtual event today.
+Learn why now is the perfect time to utilize GRATs by watching our on-demand webinar, where Steven J. Oshins, JD, AEP (Distinguished), will explain how GRATs work, when to use them, and why they have nearly zero gift tax risk.